- Hourly / - BiWeekly /

 Eighteen months experience providing paralegal support to a Worker’s Compensation Commissioner in the review, adjudication and processing of contested workers’ compensation claims.

-1. Additional experience in work requiring knowledge of the function, organization, procedures and governing laws and regulations of the Workers’ Compensation Commission may be substituted on a year-for-year basis for the required education.
+1. Candidates may substitute additional experience in work requiring knowledge of the function, organization, procedures and governing laws and regulations of the Workers’ Compensation Commission on a year-for-year basis for the required education.

 2. Candidates may substitute U.S. Armed Forces military service experience as a non-commissioned officer in Paralegal Specialist classifications or Paralegal Specialist specialty codes in the Legal and Kindred field of work involving workers’ compensation claims on a year-for-year basis for the required experience.